Know Yourself: Can You Change Your Stripes?

 Depths of Character

-Our personality predisposes us to certain strengths and weaknesses, but it is our character that will determine the level we choose to operate at.
+So it is our personality that predisposes us to certain strengths and weaknesses, but it is our character that will determine the level we choose to operate at.

 Personality is like a pool of water.
 It presents at its surface a simple thoughtless reflection of what it perceives.
 Sometimes what it mirrors is accurate, often it is not, but it determines our initial internal response.